Samuel De Champlain Bridge - Vaudreuil Rapids project

 - Mitigation measures during the work

 Large-scale construction projects inevitably impact the environment.
-Many compensation projects were analyzed by Infrastructure Canada in collaboration with Fisheries and Oceans Canada, Environment and Climate Change Canada, and Public Services and Procurement Canada, to offset the loss of natural environment caused by the construction of the new Champlain Bridge.
+Many compensation projects were analyzed by Infrastructure Canada in collaboration with Fisheries and Oceans Canada, Environment and Climate Change Canada, and Public Services and Procurement Canada, to offset the loss of natural environment caused by the construction of the Samuel De Champlain Bridge.

-The Vaudreuil Rapids project will create new fish habitat in both fast flowing and calm waters to compensate for the loss of these types of habitats as a result of the construction of the new Champlain Bridge.
-The project will be carried out in the Ottawa River's Vaudreuil Rapids, between the Taschereau Bridge and Île aux Pins, in the municipalities of Vaudreuil-Dorion and Pincourt.
+The Vaudreuil Rapids project created new fish habitat in both fast flowing and calm waters to compensate for the loss of these types of habitats as a result of the construction of the Samuel De Champlain Bridge.
+The project was carried out in the Ottawa River's Vaudreuil Rapids, between the Taschereau Bridge and Île aux Pins, in the municipalities of Vaudreuil-Dorion and Pincourt.

 Project Description, Timeline and Characteristics

-The project will involve creating spawning grounds specifically designed for yellow walleye, lake sturgeon and smallmouth bass over an area of approximately 10 hectares.
+The project involved creating spawning grounds specifically designed for yellow walleye, lake sturgeon and smallmouth bass over an area of approximately 10 hectares.
 A number of other fish species may also use the newly created structures.

 The spawning ground locations were selected to target areas with the greatest potential for new fish habitats.
-Consequently, these structures will be built in areas that meet the required criteria of current speed and water depth for fish spawning.
+Consequently, these structures were built in areas that meet the required criteria of current speed and water depth for fish spawning.

 Image 1: Vaudreuil Rapids Project - Proposed spawning area

-Approximately 70,000 m3 of stones will be deposited in very specific locations in the river to create an environment conducive to fish spawning and feeding.
-The stones will be transported by barge from Sabourin Park, and an excavator will then be used to place the stones on the riverbed.
+Approximately 70,000 m3 of stones were deposited in very specific locations in the river to create an environment conducive to fish spawning and feeding.
+The stones were transported by barge from Sabourin Park, and an excavator was used to place the stones on the riverbed.

-To comply with the mandatory restriction of work in water for the protection of fish and fish habitat, the work will be carried out over two years (2017–2018), during a five-month period from July to December of each year.
+To comply with the mandatory restriction of work in water for the protection of fish and fish habitat, the work was carried out over two years (2017–2018), during a five-month period from July to December of each year.

 - Call for tenders and contract award